mschl0ss/laudable/wiki/mvp_list.md

 ## 3. Audio Books / Categories
 ### 7 / 05 / 2019 :: Friday :: 2 day
-* On login, user is greeted by logged in splash page **(NEED TO REVIEW)**
+* On login, user is greeted by protected version of splash page
 * User engages with the catalog by using the 'Browse' drop down on the Nav Bar
 * When a top level category is chosen in the navbar, several sections render
     * Subcategories component - lists all direct subcategories of given category
-    * BooksSlideShow component - Best Sellers - Display those books in the given category that whose Ids occur most frequently in `books_in_user_library`
+    * BooksSlideShow component - Best Sellers - Display those books in the given category whose Ids occur most frequently in `books_in_user_library`
-    * BooksSlideShow component - New Releases -Display those books in the given category that were relased most recently
+    * BooksSlideShow component - New Releases -Display those books in the given category that were released most recently

 #### BONUS
 * On mouse over of an individual book, a pop up shows book info, overall review score, and the most helpful review